• Skip to primary navigation

 4

-1. Prep.
-Start the duck breasts by rinsing them under cool water and patting them very dry using paper towels.
+• Rinse 2 duck breasts under cool water and pat them very dry using paper towels.
 Optionally, you can use a very sharp knife to score the duck breast skin in a diamond pattern.
 Just make sure not to cut so deeply that you slice into the meat!

-3. Sear.
-Heat your skillet with the duck breast portions over low heat for the first 3 minutes.
+• Heat your skillet with the duck breast portions over low heat for the first 3 minutes.
 Then, increase the heat to medium.
 Once the duck breast is sizzling and the fat is starting to render off, leave the duck breast undisturbed.
 Continue to sear with the fat side down to cook for an additional 6 to 8 minutes.
-Then, drain or spoon off excess duck fat from your skillet.
+Then, drain or spoon off the excess duck fat from your skillet.
+(Save the fat to make duck-fat fried potatoes!)

-4. Skillet finish.
-To finish your duck breasts in the skillet, flip after the fat has fully been rendered and the skin is golden and crispy.
-Cook for an additional 2 to 4 minutes, or until your duck is done.
+• To finish your duck breasts in the skillet, flip after the fat has fully been rendered and the skin is golden and crispy.
+Cook for 2 to 4 minutes or until your duck is done.

-Oven finish.
-To finish your duck breasts in the oven, either make sure your skillet is oven-safe or preheat a clean, rimmed baking sheet at 400°F (205°C) while starting your duck portions in your skillet.
-When ready, transfer your duck breasts to your baking sheet with the skin side down and roast in the oven for an additional 4 to 6 minutes.
+• To finish your duck breasts in the oven, either make sure your skillet is oven-safe or preheat a clean, rimmed baking sheet at 400°F (205°C) while starting your duck portions in your skillet.
+When ready, transfer your duck breasts to your baking sheet with the skin side down and roast in the oven for 4 to 6 minutes.

 🥡 Storing & Reheating

-If you happen to have leftover duck, you can easily store it in your fridge!
-I recommend not slicing any duck you wish to eat at a later date.
+If you have leftover duck, you can easily store it in your fridge.
+I recommend not slicing any duck you wish to eat later.

-Wrap it tightly in plastic cling film or transfer to an airtight container.
-When properly stored, the duck will keep for just 2 days!
-Eat it quickly!
+Wrap it tightly in plastic cling film or transfer it to an airtight container.
+When properly stored, the duck will keep for just 2 days.

 Freezing

-I recommend eating the duck as freshly as possible, but if you must you can freeze the duck breast for up to 2 months!
-Make sure to wrap the cooled duck in plastic cling film, then place in a heavy-duty freezer bag or airtight container to keep the duck at the best quality.
+I recommend eating the duck as freshly as possible, but if you must, you can freeze the duck breast for up to 2 months.
+Make sure to wrap the cooled duck in plastic cling film, then place it in a heavy-duty freezer bag or airtight container to keep it at the best quality.

 Let it thaw in your fridge overnight the day before you’re ready to eat.

-When you reheat duck, you want to try to get the skin crispy again, but you also don’t want it to overcook.
-Try reheating in a 350°F (177°C) oven for about 5 to 10 minutes, or until it reaches your desired temperature.
+When you reheat you want to get the skin crispy again but don’t want it to overcook.
+Try reheating in a 350°F (175°C) oven for about 5 to 10 minutes or until it reaches your desired temperature.

-Then, put the duck breast skin side down in a skillet over medium heat and fry until the skin is crispy again, about five minutes.
-Let the reheated duck breast rest for about 10 minutes, then slice and serve it up!
+Then, put the duck breast skin side down in a skillet over medium to medium-high heat and fry until the skin is crispy again- about five minutes.
+Let the reheated duck breast rest for 5-10 minutes, then slice and serve it up.

 Most of us who enjoy eating duck agree that medium is the best temperature to serve duck!
 This is because duck is darker meat with a texture that is more like beef, so a rarer finish results in a more tender duck.

-Considering the USDA’s recommendation of fully cooking duck breast, I recommend you use your best judgment and preference when deciding how you’d like to cook your duck.
+Considering the USDA’s recommendation of fully cooking duck breast, I recommend you use your best judgment and preference when deciding how to cook your duck.

-Scoring duck breast helps to render all the duck fat, which then makes the skin ultra-crispy!
-If you choose to score the duck, make sure to use a sharp knife and score the skin lightly.
+Scoring duck breast helps render all the duck fat, making the skin ultra-crispy!
+If you score the duck, use a sharp knife and score the skin lightly.

 Print Recipe Leave A Comment